Philosophy of Therapy

 The negative effects on a family when there is a child with a thought, physical, emotional and/or behavioral disorder is magnified when the child also suffers from a lack of trust, due to possible trauma, and is minimized when the child trusts parents to take care of him.

 Childhood disorders and disabilities create a crisis in the parent and child relationship.
-When the therapist and family devote time and energy to healing the parent and child relationship then the child and family functioning becomes healthier even when the concurrent mental, emotional, physical and/or behavioral disorder persists.
+When the therapist and the adoptive family devote time and energy to healing the parent and child relationship then the child and family functioning becomes healthier even when the concurrent mental, emotional, physical and/or behavioral disorder persists.
 When all time and energy are focused solely on the presenting disability, the child and parent relationship continues to suffer and the family functioning remains poor.
 Creating and maintaining an active trust cycle between parent and child, therefore, must become the primary task of the therapist and family if the child and the family are to create a healthy, happy, functioning entity…..regardless of the severity of the disability.
 It is not the presence of a disability in the family that causes negativity.
 It is rather how the family copes and manages to find a way to enjoy life, despite the presence of a member with a disability.
 Healthy interactions must undergird all other therapies.

 Not all children with poor ability to relate to parents can be clinically diagnosed with DSM IV 313.89, Reactive Attachment Disorder of Infancy and Early Childhood.
 Families and children with breaks in the bond still respond well to trauma based treatment.